-- We advise you to reconsider your need to travel to Algeria at this time because of the high threat of terrorist attack.
+- We advise you to reconsider your need to travel to Algeria because of the high threat of terrorist attack.
 If you do decide to travel to Algeria, you should exercise extreme caution.

 - The deteriorating security environment across the Sahel has adversely affected Algeria.
-Attacks, including in Bouira (100 km southeast of Algiers) and Khenchela (540km southeast of Algiers), demonstrate the high threat of terrorist attacks across the country.
-See under Safety and Security: Terrorism for more information.
+In 2014, attacks occured in Sidi Bel-Abbès (440 km west of Algiers) and Tizi Ouzou (90 km east of Algiers), demonstrating the threat across the country.

-- We strongly advise you not to travel to border areas with Mauritania, Mali, Niger and Libya due to the increasing threat of terrorism, banditry and kidnapping in these areas.
+- We strongly advise you not to travel to parts of Algeria within 450 kilometres of the borders with Mali and Niger and within 100 kilometres of Mauritania, Libya and Tunisia, due to the threat of terrorism, banditry and kidnapping.

-- Australia does not have an Embassy or Consulate in Algeria.
-The Canadian Embassy in the Algerian capital, Algiers, provides consular assistance to Australians in Algeria (except the issue of passports).
-The Australian Embassy in France can also assist Australians in Algeria.
+- Australia does not have an embassy or consulate in Algeria.
+The Canadian Embassy located in Algiers, provides consular assistance to Australians in Algeria.
+This service includes the issuance of Provisional Travel Documents.
+The Australian Embassy in Paris, France, can also assist Australians in Algeria.

 - Given the high terrorist threat in Algeria, we strongly recommend that you register your travel and contact details with us, so we can contact you in an emergency.

 - See Travel Smart for general advice for all travellers.